Skip to main content

 Operating agreements can include anything you want as long as it is compliant with Guam LLC law.

-Tip: Our attorneys have put together a Guam Operating Agreement template that you can use for free.
+Tip: Our attorneys have put together a Guam operating agreement template that you can use for free.

 5. Get an EIN

 An Employer Identification Number (EIN) is an unique number given to businesses by the IRS.
-Since Guam is an unoccupied territory of the US, all Guam businesses that have employees or has more than one member must get an EIN.
+Since Guam is an unoccupied territory of the US, all Guam businesses that have employees or more than one member must get an EIN.
 Plus, you need an EIN if you want to open a business bank account (hint: you probably do).

 6. Open a Business Bank Account

 A business bank account strengthens the separation of the business from its owners.
-This is important because that separation is what stops you from being personally liable for the business’ debts.
+This is important because that separation is what stops you from being personally liable for the business’s debts.
 Keeping a separate bank account also makes it easier to track finances and work with vendors.

 To get a business bank account, you’ll need your EIN, operating agreement, and an LLC resolution to open a bank account.